 As iron sharpens iron, so a friend sharpens a friend.—Proverbs 27:17 (NLT)

-Our preaching team at the church I serve meets for instruction every month.
-But the best thing we do is gather in between our services (we have three services, so we meet twice) for a quick, honest debriefing.
+At the church where I currently serve, our preaching team meets for instruction every month.
+But the best thing we do is gather in between our services (we have three services, so we meet twice each Sunday) for a quick, honest debriefing.
 Whoever is speaking that day gets the others together and asks, “Okay, let me have it.
 What do I need to change?
 Did that video work?
 How about that personal illustration, was it too long?
 Help me out.”
 That simple meeting has improved all of us on the team by at least a full letter grade!

 Recently I gave what I considered one of my best messages.
 Seriously, I thought it was a winner.
 When I asked my team members for input, one said, “Why can’t my messages come together like that?”
 Another said, “Perfect!”
 Then another (my son) started in, “First, you need to start by telling people you are sick…” I realized that I hadn’t even considered how my cold was effecting my delivery.
 I really needed the help.